 Planning to complete next month on a ground floor flat in Romsey.
 Conveyancing lawyers inform me that they will have a report out to me next week.
 Are there areas in the report that I should be focusing on?

 The report on title for your leasehold conveyancing in Romsey should include some of the following:

 You should know if the lease allows you to add or improve aspects of the flat- you must be made aware as to whether it relates to all alterations or limited to structural alteration, and whether licences for alterations is required Repair and maintenance of the flat Details of the parties to the lease, for instance these could be the (you), head lessor, freeholder Rent payments - what is payable and when is collected, and also know whether this will change in the future

-I invested in buying a studio flat in Romsey, conveyancing formalities finalised half a dozen years ago.
-Can you shed any light on how much the price could be for a 90 year extension to my lease?
-Corresponding properties in Romsey with over 90 years remaining are worth £190,000.
-The average or mid-range amount of ground rent is £45 per annum.
-The lease ends on 21st October 2080
+I purchased a studio flat in Romsey, conveyancing formalities finalised 3 years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Equivalent properties in Romsey with an extended lease are worth £190,000.
+The ground rent is £65 charged once a year.
+The lease finishes on 21st October 2080

-With 62 years remaining on your lease we estimate the price of your lease extension to be between £17,100 and £19,800 plus plus your own and the landlord's "reasonable" professional fees.
+You have 61 years left to run we estimate the premium for your lease extension to span between £18,100 and £20,800 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
 Do not use this information in tribunal or court proceedings.
-There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first getting professional advice.
+There are no doubt additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not move forward based on this information without first getting professional advice.